potocpav/activity-tracker/README.md

   - [ ]  Bulk editing
 - [ ] Unit conversions: kg <-> lbs, etc. This could include the ability to input values in different units - useful for climbing grades.
 - [ ] Tag groups to support mutually exclusive tags.
 This is blocked by drag-drop not working across multiple tab rows.
+- [ ] Keyboard avoidance in Edit Activity and other screens

 ## Changelog